Claire Cunningham is an independent radio producer, specialising in programmes on arts subjects and international development.

 The Fulbright Experience, a series about the impact of a Fulbright scholarship on the lives and careers of Irish people who went to study in the US and Americans who came to Ireland.

 Dancing with Two Left Legs, award-wining documentary on music projects which have been set up in Bosnia since the war.
+This programme won bronze at the 2010 New York Festivals Radio Awards.

 What’s the Irish for Bedtime Story?, a documentary on the first ever Irish language production of American composer Tom Johnson‘s Bedtime Stories.